Intek Inc. Launches Low Flow Controller

 During a Condenser Retube

-In this article featured on Energy-Tech Magazine’s Heat Exchanger Series, details on how a critically under-performing condenser at Minnesota Power’s Boswell Energy Center was upgraded by Intek using their 4-Step Condenser Performance Evaluation process.
-Read the article at Energy-Tech’s website by clicking here.
+This article, which was featured in Energy-Tech Magazine’s Heat Exchanger Series, details how a critically under-performing condenser at Minnesota Power’s Boswell Energy Center was upgraded by Intek using their 4-Step Condenser Performance Evaluation process.

 Condenser Monitoring Instrumentation Identifies Abnormal Condition